 - Demographics of YouTube: As of January 2022, 53.9% of all YouTube users are male, and 46% are female.
 In the U.S, 81% of adults use YouTube.
 This is considerably larger than the second most used platform Facebook, with 69% of adults signed up.
 Each age group uses the platform to different degrees, with the youngest using YouTube the most.
 95% of 19-29 year olds use YouTube, closely followed by 91% of 30-49 year olds.
 Roughly 82% of adults aged 50-64 use the platform, and 49% of adults aged 65 and over use YouTube.

 - Impact on purchasing decisions: YouTube has a considerable impact on a potential customer’s decision to purchase a product or avoid it.
 87% of shoppers on YouTube say that they can make a decision quicker thanks to YouTube content.
-Influencers also play a key role in creating a favorable outcome for your business, with 89% of viewers saying that they can trust the recommendations of YouTube content creators.
+Influencers also play a key role in creating a favourable outcome for your business, with 89% of viewers saying that they can trust the recommendations of YouTube content creators.
 [Source]

 - Confidence of video marketers: YouTube is a platform held in high confidence by many video marketers.
 According to a survey conducted by Animoto, 84% of video marketers are confident that YouTube will drive views, 81% engagement, and 79% purchases.

 Video marketing statistics for LinkedIn

 Though perhaps not the first platform that would spring to mind when considering marketing your brand, LinkedIn can offer valuable benefits that other platforms simply aren’t built to provide.
 While LinkedIn is known for connecting professionals, it has since evolved into a platform that can be used to discover content and information that could prove vital to a successful marketing campaign.